EikeDehling/machine-learnings/readme.md

 Last year i followed a coursera course on machine learning and several courses on statistics and data analysis.
-After that i've started participating in kaggle machine learning competitions, first tutorial competitions and now also some serious competitions.
+After that i've started participating in kaggle machine learning competitions and picked up data analysis and machine learning tasks at work.

-In here i'll share an overview of what i've learned and give links to code snippets that you can reuse.
-I'm hoping this is interesting and helpfull to others that are starting to learn about this subject!
+In this repository i'm sharing an overview of the subject and i'm giving links to code snippets that you can reuse.
+I'm hoping this is interesting and helpfull to others that are learning about data analysis and/or machine learning.

 ## Overview

-There is several important activities in a machine learning effort, often it starts at some exploratory data analysis, there can be data preparation, feature engineering and preprocessing.
-Then comes selecting and tuning models.
-Finally there is evaluation of the completed model.
+I find there are several important activities in an machine learning effort, often i start with exploratory data analysis, then data preparation, feature engineering and preprocessing.
+Then comes selecting, tuning and evaluating models.
+This is not a linear process though, i often revisit earlier steps to improve the final model.

 I've tried to display the process in the chart below: